Search

 Visual Inspection

 Chimney experts do a video scan of the internal parts of your chimney that are hard to reach.
 For example, the joints of your chimney flue are inspected.
-The chimney experts will also make sure that the dimensions of various chimney parts, such as the venting system, fireplace opening, chimney flue, and size of fireplace throat, are according to the standards set by NFPA 211.
+The chimney experts will also make sure that the dimensions of various chimney parts, such as the venting system, fireplace opening, chimney flue, and the size of the fireplace throat, all adhere to the standards set by NFPA 211.

 Clearances of accessible portions of your chimney and fireplace (that do not need destruction or removal of parts of your chimney or house) are also inspected.

-During the inspection, all chimney and fireplace clearances are checked to ensure they meet the NFPA 211 standard.
+All chimney and fireplace clearances are checked during the inspection to ensure they meet the NFPA 211 standard.
 The standard states:

 “Any chimney part on the inside of the chimney or near the outside wall of your home or building should have at least 2″ of airspace from a combustible.”